stackdot/NodeJS-Git-Server/README.md

 	};
 	_g = new GitServer([ newRepo ], undefined, undefined, undefined, certs);

-To enable HTTPS in the cli, use the '--ssl' option along with '--key' and '--cert' options.
+To enable HTTPS in the cli, use the '--ssl' option along with '--key' and '--cert' options:

 	git-server[|gitserver] --ssl --key ../certs/privatekey.pem --cert ../certs/certificate.pem

 To create these certs you can run: